GowripriyaMahendran/EVChargeMate/README.md

 activity, and collect payments.

 # Run the dev web application:
-cd frontend
+once go to the desired path where our project is stored.Then in Terminal: cd frontend npm run dev

 # Usage 🌿
 Once the application is running, open your web browser and navigate to http://localhost:5173/.